-An Islamic bank licensee's consolidated capital adequacy ratio is calculated by dividing its consolidated Total Capital by its consolidated risk-weighted assets.
-These items are defined and described in Paragraphs CA-1.1.2 and CA-1.1.3 below.
-A full explanation of the formula used to calculate the consolidated CAR is given in paragraphs CA-1.1.9 onward.
+An Islamic bank licensee's consolidated capital adequacy ratio is calculated by dividing its consolidated Total Capital by its consolidated risk-weighted assets (RWAs).
+These items are defined and described in Paragraphs CA-1.1.2 and CA-1.1.3.
+A full explanation of the formula used to calculate the consolidated CAR is given below.